 Our students have the opportunity to explore new fields and acquire skills which will serve them professionally and personally for a lifetime.
 We prepare students for the yet-uninvented jobs of twenty years from now by cultivating an interdisciplinary perspective and a lifelong love of learning.

 We recognize our students come from diverse backgrounds and for many the opportunity cost of a college education is the greatest barrier to a degree.
 We are committed to a supportive climate for students to explore their passions, irrespective of family background.
 With your support, we can fund expanded undergraduate scholarships, the College honors program and experiential learning fellowships.

 While the processes that formed Long Island as we know it today happened over millennia, in geologic terms, they happened yesterday.
 Now, a new lab at Stony Brook University, the Laboratory for the Analysis and Dating of Sediments, will help us understand how it happened, and what it might mean for the future.

-Thanks to a $1 million grant from the National Science Foundation, researchers from the Psychology, Linguistics, and Asian & Asian-American Studies Departments will study communication between native English-speaking undergraduates and non-native English-speaking international PhD students newly arrived in the US, who serve as international teaching assistants.
+Thanks to a $1 million grant from the National Science Foundation, researchers from the Psychology, Linguistics, and Asian and Asian-American Studies Departments will study communication between native English-speaking undergraduates and non-native English-speaking international PhD students newly arrived in the US, who serve as international teaching assistants.

 Thanks to a major gift from the Robert David Lion Gardiner Foundation, Stony Brook University will establish an endowed chair in the Department of History known as the Robert David Lion Gardiner Chair in American History.
 Named in honor of the late Robert D. L. Gardiner, the gift makes it possible for Stony Brook to appoint a prominent scholar in the College of Arts and Sciences, who will foster an increase in public interest in the history of Long Island and its place in American history, creating a robust intellectual resource available to wider audiences.